Vyral/base-template/_posts/2018-07-24-the-pros-and-cons-of-selling-a-vacant-vs--an-owner-occupied-home.md

 {% include youtube.html %}
 {: .present-before-paste}
+<p style="text-align: center;"><em>Today I am discussing the advantages and disadvantages of selling your home vacant versus selling your home while you occupy it.</em></p>

 Today I want to talk about the advantages and disadvantages of selling a vacant property versus selling an owner-occupied property.
 I will start by discussing the pros and cons of selling a vacant property.
 {: .present-before-paste}